6 Major Selling Opportunities Happening Right Now

 A recent study conducted by DiscoverOrg uncovered that in the IT industry, 25% of CIOs who had been in their position for less than a year said that they spent over $1 million, and 71% of those did so in the first three months in their new position.
 Studies also show that the first vender in the door wins the business over 70% of the time.
 Being alert of moves and changes as they happen gives you the opportunity to be in place when a prospect needs your solution.

-Customers of DiscoverOrg are the first to know about Triggers within the IT, Finance, and Marketing departments of Fortune Ranked, Mid-Sized, and SME companies in North America and Europe.
+Customers of DiscoverOrg are the first to know about Triggers within the Technical, Sales & Marketing, Finance, and HR departments of Fortune Ranked, Mid-Sized, and SME companies in North America and Europe.
 Below is a summary of last week’s activity within the DiscoverOrg database.

 Triggers reported in the DiscoverOrg database last week: